ryan-broguiere/To-Do-App/README.md

 # ToDo App

 Note: This app works 100% as intended locally, but it seems like Netlify wants me to rewrite the whole backend in order to work with the deployment.
-I might try Heroku, or if anyone knows how to fix this issue, I would appreciate it.
+I also tried Heroku with no success, so if anyone knows how to fix this issue, I would appreciate it.

 # Technologies Used